sauravpatil153/GuruFinder/SoftwareRequirementSpecifications.md

 ### Security
 Registered Customer will allowed to place an order.
 Each stakeholder will be to access system  through authentication process.
-Who are you ?
 System will provide access to  the content , operations using Role based security (Authorization) (Permissions based on Role) Using SSL in all transactions  which will be performed stakeholder.
 It would protect confidential information shared by system to stake holder of Shared by stakeholder to system.
 System will automatically log of  all stakeholder after some time due to inactiveness.